gjbex/Fortran-MOOC/docs/doxygen.md

 The doxygen tool will read the source code, extract the documentation and render it as HTML or LaTeX.
 The latter can easily be turned into a PDF document.
-Doxygen integrates nicely with CMake, hence the generation of documenation is part of your build process.
+Doxygen integrates nicely with CMake, hence the generation of documentation is part of your build process.

 Doxygen is quite sophisticated and offer many features and opportunities for custimization that are beyond the scope of this introduction.
 Here you will